-Through censorship and persuasion, the Bitcoin Core team (BTC) have kept block sizes small & created an economy of fees for miners.
+Through extensive censorship and persuasion, the Bitcoin Core (BTC) devs & moderators have kept block sizes small & created an economy of fees for miners.
 This creates costly fees & long wait times for all users of BTC.
 It also forces users off-chain to third party applications in order to make payments with reasonable fees.
-Bitcoin Cash (BCH) has solved this by increasing the block size through a hard fork, adding instant, 0-conf transactions & only require very low fees.
+Bitcoin Cash (BCH) has solved these issues by increasing the block size through a hard fork, adding instant, 0-conf transactions & only requiring very low fees.
 With multiple development teams and growing adoption among merchants and users of Bitcoin Cash, it is clear that this is the true peer to peer version of electronic cash that Satoshi envisioned.

 Keep Bitcoin Free from centralization.
 By forcing users to off-chain solutions in order to use BTC as a payment system, the Bitcoin Core (BTC) devs have created a centralized hub infrastructure and introduced vulnerabilities.
 In order to use the Lightning Network, you must first set up one or more channels to route your payment to the recipient.
 You must lock up Bitcoin within the channel (as much as you intend to spend) and when the amount is diminished then the channel is settled and closed.
 On chain fees must still be payed when opening or closing a channel.
 For this infrastructure to work as intended, there must be large hubs that route LN payments for users and provide liquidity.
 The large amount of funds needed to back these hubs are likely provided by financial institutions and other large holders.
 By increasing the block-size, in turn lowering fees and transaction times, Bitcoin Cash has solved these problems plaguing the outdated technology behind Bitcoin Core and brought usability back to Bitcoin (BCH).

 The Revolution will NOT be Centralized.
 Spread Bitcoin Cash to the Masses.